|Brief Overview of the Trip

 Southeast Arizona always has something to offer most

-North American bird watchers.
-Birds like the Elegant
+North American birders.
+Birds like the Elegant Trogon,

-Arizona.
-With the Mexican border along our southern
+the Mexican border along our southern edge, the potential

-edge, the potential for Mexican rarities just adds to the
+for Mexican rarities just adds to the excitement.

 Expect great service, great guiding, and great birding for

 |$1,690 includes lodging for six nights and birding over

 seven days.
 This includes the services and expenses of